nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 the paper to the Episciences system.

-Authors who do not wish to submit their work to a repository when submitting to the journal must get in touch with the Editors in chief directly, so that their paper can be handled outside the Episciences system.
+Authors who do not wish to submit their work to a repository when submitting to the journal must get in touch with the Editors-in-chief directly, so that their paper can be handled outside the Episciences system.

-Another case where the paper should be directly submitted to the Editors in chief is for submissions which are in conflict with one of the Editors in chief or managing editors (or directly done by them).
+Another case where the paper should be directly submitted to the Editors-in-chief is for submissions which are in conflict with one of the Editors-in-chief or managing editors (or directly done by them).

-### Editors in chief: quickly evaluate
+### Editors-in-chief: quickly evaluate

 * Access the paper (see above)
 * The first task with recently submitted papers is to quickly evaluate them.